The College Preparatory School: History

 Founded in 1960, College Prep's first campus was located in a house in the Claremont neighborhood of Oakland/Berkeley.
 The school was founded by Mary Harley Jenks, former head of the Bentley School, and Ruth Willis.
 Miss Jenks, the first Head of School, envisioned a school that valued "high standards of scholarship and conduct."
 In 1983 College Prep moved to its current campus on Broadway.

 College Prep has received accolades for its academic excellence.
 A 2007 Wall Street Journal article ranked College Prep as the sixth best high school in the United States.
 In 2010, Forbes magazine ranked College Prep as the seventeenth best private school in the United States.
-In 2016, niche.com ranked College Prep the fourteenth best private school in the nation.
+In 2025, niche.com ranked College Prep the eleventh best private school in the nation.
 For 2020, niche.com ranked College Prep the fourth best private school in the nation.

 College Prep's Heads of School have been Mary Harley Jenks (1960–1969), Robert Baldwin, Jr. (1969–1990), Clint Wilkins (1990–1994), Janet Schwartz (1994–1999), Murray Cohen (1999–2011), and Monique DeVane (2011–present).